 Long-distance domestic and international buses arrive at the Autostazione Tibus near Tiburtina train station.

 You can also get to Rome by boat.
 Ferries serve Civitavecchia, some 80km north of the city, from a number of Mediterranean ports.

 Flights, cars and tours can be booked online at www.lonelyplanet.com/bookings.

-The best price found from United States to Rome is on May 6th, 2019, travelling with Norwegian.
+The best price found from United States to Rome is on November 27th, 2019, travelling with TAP.
 See more options, compare prices and book: search flights.

 Public transport includes buses, trams, metro and a suburban train network.
 The main hub is Stazione Termini.
 Tickets, which come in various forms, are valid for all forms of transport.
 Children under 10 travel free.